open-dust/cairo-foundry/README.md

     TL;DR:

     - `brew install gmp` to install the latest version of the _GNU Multiple Precision Arithmetic Library_.
     - Anytime you interact with pip3, or some python package manager that interacts with `cairo-lang`, you'll need specific flags active.
-Example for installing dependecy package for `cairo-lang`:
+Example for installing dependency package for `cairo-lang`:

         `` CFLAGS=-I`brew --prefix gmp`/include LDFLAGS=-L`brew --prefix gmp`/lib pip3 install ecdsa fastecdsa sympy ``